-The Bank's appetite for operational and project risks is set in response to its business plans and overall risk appetite.
+The Bank's appetite for operational risk is set in response to its business plans and overall risk appetite.
 The Chief Risk Officer and his direct report, the Head of Operational Risk Management, are responsible for:

-- development and oversight of the operational risk management frameworks; - developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the First line; and - reporting and performance monitoring, including recording operational risk incidents, independent root cause evaluation and monitoring the adequacy and timeliness of remedial action.
+- development and oversight of the operational risk management frameworks; - developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, root cause analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the first line; and - reporting and performance monitoring.

-The Bank's Chief Control Officer is in First Line and reports to the Chief Operating Officer.
-The Chief Control Officer has day to day responsibility for assuring the completeness and performance of the Bank's operational risk control processes.
-The CCO also has responsibility for project risk and establishing policies, protocols and the Enterprise Project Management Office to assure the effective delivery of projects.
+The Bank's Chief Control Officer is in the 1st Line of Defence (see Section 3.3 - Approach to Risk Management) and reports to the Chief Operating Officer.
+The Chief Control Officer has day to day responsibility for ensuring the completeness and performance of the Bank's operational risk control processes.

-Operational risk management is overseen by the Governance and Control Committee which reviews and makes recommendations via the Executive Committee to the Audit and Risk Committee at least annually on the Bank's operational risk appetite and policies, or approves where within delegated authority, having regard to the Bank's business plans and Operational and Project Risk Standards as approved by the Board from time to time.
+Operational risk management is overseen by the Governance and Control Committee which reviews and makes recommendations via the Executive Committee to the Audit and Risk Committee at least annually on the Bank's operational risk appetite and policies, or approves where within delegated authority, having regard to the Bank's business plans and Operational Risk Standards as approved by the Audit and Risk Committee.

-Operational risk losses in the year to 31 December 2015 amounted to £10,000 (2014: £458,000).
+Operational risk losses in the year to 31 December 2016 amounted to £60,000 (2015: £10,000).